G00fY2/quickie/README.md

 1. `QRSuccess` when ML Kit successfully detected a QR code
    * wraps a `QRContent` object
-1. `QRUserCanceled` when the activity got canceled by the user
+1. `QRUserCanceled` when the Activity got canceled by the user
 1. `QRMissingPermission` when the user didn't accept the camera permission
-1. `QRError` when CameraX or ML kit threw an exception
+1. `QRError` when CameraX or ML Kit threw an exception
    * wraps the `exception`

 ### Content